braxtons12/hyperion_mpl/README.md

 - Use trailing returns types,
 - Use assign-init (e.g. `auto var = value;`) instead of direct-init (e.g. `auto var{value}`),
 - By default, prefer simplicity and correctness over performance
+- We try to target Clang/LLVM 15, which doesn't yet support usage of concepts in function definitions occurring after the declaration (for example, defining a function template outside of the class it was declared in).
+In these cases, revert to using `enable_if` instead.

 ### License